streamdata-gallery-organizations/aws-ec2/_listings/aws-ec2/actionattachclassiclinkvpc-get-openapi.md

       parameters:
       - in: query
         name: ClientToken
-        description: "Unique, case-sensitive identifier you provide to ensure\t\t\t\tidempotency of the request"
+        description: Unique, case-sensitive identifier you provide to ensureidempotency of the request
         type: string
       - in: query
         name: Description